aino/white/README.md

 Most people don’t care enough about performance.
 For those who do — keep reading.

 White rethinks frontend from first principles.
 Every design decision optimizes for the output that reaches the user — the markup, the assets, the data.
 No abstractions between content and response.
 No caching to compensate for slow rendering.
 No framework overhead.
-Built for coding agents.
+Built for coding agents first.

-The architecture is deliberately minimal — simple enough for an AI agent to read and modify without docs, simple enough for a developer to hold in their head.
+The architecture is deliberately minimal — simple enough for an agents to read and modify without docs, simple enough for a developer to hold in their head.

 ### The problem with reactive frameworks